Thirteen Landing Fields in South Vietnam, 1967-1968

 Saigon, that sea of light at night, that river-lined city

-That we visited in our blue buses with wire-mesh windows.
+That we rode through in our blue buses with wire-mesh

 A non-stop string of traffic where you forced your way in

 And hoped the tower would not complain, where you did

 Not speak unless the tower operator demanded a reason

 For your entry.
 Where you landed over aircraft poised

 On the runway, over up-ended C-46s, where non-standard